nishtha53/Javascript-documentation/docs/JavaScript-Behind the Scenes/JavaScript Execute and call stacks.md

 sidebar_position: 3
 ---

-=> JavaScript code will work line by line.
+=> JavaScript code will one line at a time.

 => JavaScript code runs always into execution context.

 => First top level code will be excuted and then last line lineby line.

 => first function will be declared and then only function can be called.

+=> JavaScript is Synchronous single-threaded language.

 ## Lets understand with image: